Bayovrosky/RPS/README.md

 # Rock-Paper-Scissors Game

-Welcome to the classic game of Rock-Paper-Scissors, coded in C! :video_game:
+Welcome to the classic game of Rock-Paper-Scissors, coded in C. :video_game:

 ---